 Jim levels his thumb to hitch a ride and gets picked up by an unseen Babe Hill driving a familiar car.
 Jim's 1967 nightmist blue four-speed Shelby Mustang GT-500 makes its first appearance in the film.
 Hill dubs the car "The Blue Lady."
 Its current whereabouts remain a mystery.

 In the next scene, we see a series of road shots filmed from the passenger's seat, followed by several quick cuts that show Jim is now driving.
 Accomplished solely through editing and suggestion, the implication is that the hitchhiker has killed the driver and stolen his car.
-The song "Bald Mountain" performed by Ferrara and sung by his then-wife Georgia plays turning this driving sequence.
+The song "Bald Mountain" performed by Ferrara and sung by his then-wife Georgia plays during this driving sequence.

 The next scene shows Jim at a roadside convenience store spinning a rack of Dell Books.
 The camera pans over a shelf of pulp magazines with similar titles like Man's Story, Men Today